plan44/vdcd/README.md

 If you like this project you might want to...

-- Join the [plan44_vdcd google groups mailing list](https://groups.google.com/forum/#!forum/plan44_vdcd) to ask questions and discuss vdcd related topics
+- Join the [plan44 community forum](https://forum.plan44.ch/t/opensource-c-vdcd) to ask questions and discuss vdcd related topics.
 - See [github project](https://github.com/plan44/vdcd) to get the latest version of the software (the required p44vdc and p44utils submodules are also [on github](https://github.com/plan44))
 - See [digitalstrom.com](http://www.digitalstrom.com) and [digitalstrom.org](http://www.digitalstrom.org) for more about digitalSTROM
 - not forget to support it via [github sponsors](https://github.com/sponsors/plan44) or [flattr](https://flattr.com/@luz)